Large kiln body riveted and welded components

 Q245R, Q345R

-High-temperature alloy steel (critical high-temperature sections)
+High-temperature alloy steel (critical high-temperature section)

 Application